trivago/gollum/docs/src/gen/filter/stream.rst

 Stream
 ======

-This plugin filters messages by stream based on a black and a whitelist.
+The "Stream" filter filters messages by applying black and white lists to the the messages' streams' names.

-The blacklist is checked first.
+The blacklist is applied first; messages not rejected by the blacklist are checked against the whitelist.
+An empty white list matches all streams.